erew123/alltalk_tts/README.md

 - GitHub Wiki documentation

 #### Performance and Optimization (Depending on TTS engine used)
-- DeepSpeed integration for 2-3x performance boost
+- DeepSpeed integration for 2-3x performance boost (Depending on TTS engine)
 - Low VRAM mode for systems with limited GPU memory

 #### Voice Customization and Enhancement